Chuangye-Wang/TernaryPlot/README.md

 There are two modes:

-mode = 1: In each literature, the tie-lines are plotted in the same color (does not show the phase information)
+mode = 1: Plot the literature in the different colors and markers (does not show the phase information)

-mode = 2: Plot the phases in different marker and the literature in different colors
+mode = 2: Plot the phases in different markers and the literature in different colors
 <p align="center">
   <img src="https://github.com/Chuangye-Wang/TernaryPlot/blob/main/example_figures/tie-line-figure_mode1.png" width="600" alt="Phase Diagram">
 </p>